10 Tips For Writing A Personal Statement

 However, you can’t just jump into an advanced area of your subject without something to back your opinions up – you need a reference point.

-I think you need to devote about a third (or maybe a half) of your whole personal statement talking about this one chosen area, which should be 1 or 2 paragraphs.
+Devote about a third (or up to a half) of your whole personal statement talking about this one chosen area, which should be 1 or 2 paragraphs.

 But it is important to show that you've thought about what you've read about in your reference point - this is perfectly done by leaving a few open questions.

-It's basically getting the admissions officer to think how they would answer your question.
+Getting the admissions officer to think how they would answer your question is a big help.
 If you get them thinking, you get them remembering.

 Whatever you do, don't sound menacing or challenging - you don’t want to get the tutor all worked up and angry at your controversial views.

-Just make it sound like you are hugely interested in your subject, but can not understand it without their expert help, and you would greatly desire to spend the next 3 years discussing these matters and others like it with similar minded individuals.
+Just make it sound like you are hugely interested in your subject, but can not understand it without their expert help, and you would like to spend the next 3 years discussing these matters and others like it with similar minded individuals.